PNNL-Comp-Mass-Spec/Protein-Digestion-Simulator/Readme.md

 ## License

-The Protein Digestion Simulator is licensed under the Apache License, Version 2.0; you may not use this file except in compliance with the License.
-You may obtain a copy of the License at https://opensource.org/licenses/Apache-2.0
+The Protein Digestion Simulator is licensed under the 2-Clause BSD License; you may not use this file except in compliance with the License.
+You may obtain a copy of the License at https://opensource.org/licenses/BSD-2-Clause

+Copyright 2018 Battelle Memorial Institute

 The NET Prediction DLL is licensed under the Reciprocal Public License v1.5; for details see file PNNL_NETPrediction_License.pdf\